 - Using a tablespoon, scoop the meringue onto the baking sheet, within the traced lines forming a wreath shape.
 Using the back of your spoon, gently smooth out the top of the meringue, where your cream will sit.
 On the visible sides of the meringue, create a small wave, or peak of meringue, which looks nice when it's baked.

-- Reduce oven to 120°C/250°F or 100°C/210°F fan forced oven, and place the pavlova wreath in the oven.
+- Reduce oven to 225°F/110°C or 210°F/100°C (fan forced oven), and place the pavlova wreath in the oven.
 Bake for 1.5 hours, or until the pavlova is ivory, not brown.
-Turn off the oven, and allow the pavlova to cool completely with the oven door open slightly.
+Turn off the oven, and allow the pavlova to cool completely in the oven.
 If you remove the pavlova before it's completely cool, it will crack.

-- Using a mixer, beat the whipping cream and 1 teaspoon of icing sugar together until soft an fluffy, with soft peaks formed.
-Spoon on top of the pavlova, and decorate with fresh berries or fruit of your choice.
+- Using a mixer, beat the whipping cream, vanilla and 1 teaspoon of icing sugar together until soft an fluffy, with soft peaks formed.
+Spoon on top of the pavlova.
+Decorate with fresh berries or fruit of your choice.
 Dust with icing sugar before serving.
 Enjoy.